oneananda/C_Sharp_Examples/Advanced_SOLID_Patterns_Implementation/Single_Responsiblity_Principle/README.md

 To adhere to SRP, we can separate these responsibilities into individual classes:

-### Detailed Example
+### Detailed Examples

-For a more detailed example, refer to the SRP Example in the SRP directory.
+For a more detailed examples, refer to the SRP Example in the Single_Responsiblity_Principle directory.

 By adhering to SRP, we achieve several benefits: